physiozoo/physiozoo.github.io/_pages/getting_started.md

 ---
 layout: single
-title: Getting started with PhysioZoo
+title: PhysioZoo project
 permalink: /getting-started/
 author_profile: false
 ---

-Rename this section to Project

 ## Reference

 When using **PhysioZoo** please reference the following paper:

-Joachim A Behar, Aviv A Rosenberg, Ido Weiser-Bitoun, Ori Shemla, Alexandra Alexandrovich, Evgene Konyukhov, Yael Yaniv.
+Joachim A Behar*, Aviv A Rosenberg*, Ido Weiser-Bitoun, Ori Shemla, Alexandra Alexandrovich, Evgene Konyukhov, Yael Yaniv.
 2018.
 "PhysioZoo: a novel open access platform for heart rate variability analysis of mammalian electrocardiographic data."
-Accepted for publication in Frontiers in Physiology.
+Accepted for publication in Frontiers in Physiology. *Co-first authors.

 ## How to contribute